-Figure 20.1: The zeroth spherical Bessel function - this gives the radial wavefunction for a free particle in spherical coordinates.
-Spherical Bessel Functions We quoted the result above, the differential equation (20.4) has solutions that look like $u{\ell}(r) = \alpha r j{\ell}(k r)$ (finite at the origin).
+Figure 23.1: The zeroth spherical Bessel function - this gives the radial wavefunction for a free particle in spherical coordinates (for $\ell = 0$).

+Spherical Bessel Functions

+We quoted the result above, the differential equation (23.4) has solutions that look like $u{\ell}(r) = \alpha r j{\ell}(k r)$ (finite at the origin).
 But how could we develop these if we didn't know them already?
 Well, there's always Frobenius, that would be one way.
 We could also connect these special functions to simpler ones, as we did for the associated Legendre polynomials, for example.
-Here we consider yet another way to get the solutions - we can use an integral transform (like the Fourier transform, or Laplace transform) to simplify the ODE.
-What we will end up with is an integral form for the spherical Bessel functions. tion to Laplace's equation that is well-behaved at both the origin and infinite.
-Here, the requirement is less stringent, we can allow some "explosive" behavior on either end, since the wavefunction, unlike ${\bf E}$ and ${\bf B}$ , is not the "observable" or at least, experimentally comparable object.
-In quantum mechanics, it is $R^R$ that is important, and the requirement is that $R^Rr^2$ be integrable.
-Our goal is to solve:
+Here we consider yet another way to get the tion to Laplace's equation that is well-behaved at both the origin and infinite.
+Here, the requirement is less stringent, we can allow some "explosive" behavior on either end, since the wavefunction, unlike E and B, is not the "observable" or at least, experimentally comparable object.
+In quantum mechanics, it is $R^ R$ that is important, and the requirement is that $R^ R r^2$ be integrable.